SumitAthani/studial_admin/README.md

 Admin app for studial

 ### Requirement
 An essential app to verify notes for the Studial App.
-An admin app to carry out verification of notes before they are made available to users so as to filter out unrelated content.
+This is an admin app which carries out verification of notes before they are made available to users so as to filter out unrelated content.

 ### Screen Shots of the App